-The national forestry inventory of 2015 reported that most forest plantations are understocked.
-There is a clear need to maximize the productivity of degraded forest plantations, which also presents an opportunity to increase biomass supply without converting additional land.
+The national forestry inventory of 2015 reported that most forest plantations are understocked highlighting the need to maximize the productivity of degraded forest plantations, which also presents an opportunity to increase biomass supply without converting additional land.
 Efforts should therefore be directed towards improving the productivity of existing degraded forest plantations.

-For public forests, Rwanda will allocate forest concessions to private companies or enter co-management agreements.
+For public forests, Rwanda will allocate forest concessions to private companies or enter comanagement agreements.
 For private forests, Rwanda will create private forest management units (PFMUs) managed by cooperatives or Forest Owner Associations (FOAs).
-Additionally, Rwanda will promote public private partnerships to sustainably manage all public forest plantations, through multi-year contracts with forest operators who will plant and maintain young plantations until they reach commercial size.
+Additionally, Rwanda will promote public andprivate partnerships to sustainably manage all public forest plantations, through multi-year contracts with forest operators who will plant and maintain young plantations until they reach commercial size.